nicktehrany/membench/docs/mmap_lat.md

 ## Results

-The results will be shown in the results.out file in the root directory.
-Results will display the directory used, flags used, how many iterations were run (how many times mmap was called), the total runtime, the specified file size, minimum, maximum, and average latencies for the mmap calls.
+The results will be shown in the results.out file in the root directory, as well as the cmd line.
+Results will display the directory used, flags used, how many iterations were run (how many times mmap was called), minimum, maximum, and average latencies for the mmap calls.

 ## Example run